-Click on the links below to learn more about Keele's Equality and Diversity Strategy and our Equality Objectives from 2018-2022
+Click on the links below to learn more about Keele's Equality and Diversity Strategy and our current Equality Objectives.

 As a leading example of an open and integrated community Keele University strives to be a place where learning, living and working is a positive experience for all.